PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ## IX.
 Creating your pull request

-Now that your test is ready, you will want to add it to the PrestaShop tests campaign!
-You can create a pull request by following the [contribution guidelines](https://github.com/PrestaShop/PrestaShop#contributing).
+Now that the test is ready, it needs to be added to the PrestaShop tests campaign!
+You can do so by creating a pull request, following the [contribution guidelines](https://github.com/PrestaShop/PrestaShop#contributing).

 Link to the PR used for this example: [#20280](https://github.com/PrestaShop/PrestaShop/pull/20280).